What Can I Bring To Red Rocks Amphitheatre? | Red Rocks Guides

 - Food for personal consumption only; food must be in a clear plastic bag (one gallon or less), fruit and vegetables must be sliced, plastic utensils only

-- Blankets, must not extend beyond your ticketed seating area (max size 40″ x 60″)
+They must not extend beyond ticketed seating

 - Stadium seats and seat cushions (must be under 18″ wide, cannot have legs)

-- Personal cameras without removable lenses, unless prohibited by show
+- Personal point-and-shoot cameras without

 - Hat (you can still look good!)